 About the Parish

 The Ecclesiastical Parish of St James with St Barnabas, Enfield—as we are officially called—comprises the localities of Enfield Highway and Brimsdown, in EN3, the north-east portion of the Borough of Enfield.

-To the west of Brimsdown is what is now called Enfield Highway, named in the eighteenth century for a settlement in Enfield from the ‘kings highe way leading to London’, i.e. what is now the Hertford Road (A1010).
+To the west of Brimsdown lies what is now called Enfield Highway, named in the eighteenth century for a settlement in Enfield from the ‘kings highe way leading to London’, i.e. what is now the Hertford Road (A1010).
 Earlier there had been a hamlet by the name of Cocksmiths End, recorded in 1572.

 About the Building